embrace-io/embrace-docs/content/unity/integration/login-embrace-dashboard.md

 ---

-Next, we're going to send data to Embrace so we can finally see some interesting things in the dashboard.
+Next, we're going to send data to Embrace so we can see some interesting things in the dashboard.

 {{< button relref="/unity/integration/session-reporting" >}}Create Your First Session{{< /button >}}